gibfahn/gnt/README.md

 # Github Notifications in Tabs

 If you're like me you frequently end up with way too many Github Notifications.

-I like to go through them all a page at a time in new tabs to give the browser a good workout.
+This extension adds an extra button to the <a href="https://github.com/notifications">GitHub notifications page</a> that opens the current page of unread notifications in tabs.

-This extension adds an extra button to the [GitHub notifications page](https://github.com/notifications) that opens the current page of unread notifications in tabs.
+This also doubles as a good test of your browser's ability to handle ~30 new tabs at once.
+Both Firefox (post-e10s) and Chrome handle this pretty well.

-**NOTE:** This currently opens 5 items (and adds a red border to the page).
-This is for testing purposes.
+For more information see https://github.com/gibfahn/gnt

 ### Installing